 Common Facilities: Reprography facilities available for meeting the requirements of the Divisional staff.

-Intensive research work in improvement of major hill crops has led to the development and release of 136 high yielding varieties of 17 crops.
-Of these, 71 have been released at state level for Uttarakhand state, 65 for the North Western Himalayan states and 28 for other part of the country also.
+Intensive research work in improvement of major hill crops has led to the development and release of 162 high yielding varieties of 26 crops.
+Of these, 86 have been released at state level for Uttarakhand state, 21 particularly for the North Western Himalayan states and 55 for other part of the country also.

 Marker assisted selection for quality protein maize

-Maize endosperm consisting of approximately 9-12% protein is, however, deficient in two essential amino acids viz., lysine and tryptophan.
-The low nutritive value of maize is genetically enhanced and the biofortified form known as Quality Protein Maize (QPM) contains twice the amount of lysine and tryptophan coupled with protein of high biological value.
-Development of QPM germplasm through conventional plant breeding methods requires enormous time, labor and land/land resources since the opaque-2 gene, which is primarily responsible for the enhanced protein quality, is recessive in nature and its modifiers behave in a multigenic fashion.
-DNA-based markers hold great promise in accelerating the pace of conventional breeding procedures.
-At ICAR-VPKAS, we have successfully converted the inbreds of one of our hybrid into QPM inbreds through MAS and the reconstituted hybrid has been released as Vivek QPM 9.
-This hybrid has 40% higher tryptophan and 30% higher lysine as compared to original hybrid.
+Quality Protein Maize (QPM) contains twice the amount of essential amino acids lysine and tryptophan coupled with protein of high biological value compared to normal maize.
+Development of QPM germplasm through conventional plant breeding methods is resource intensive and time consuming owing to complex nature of the trait.
+At ICAR-VPKAS we successfully converted the parental inbreds of one of our hybrids into QPM inbreds through MAS and the reconstituted QPM hybrid has been released as Vivek QPM 9.
+This hybrid has 40% higher tryptophan and 30% higher lysine as compared to the original hybrid.
 The hybrid has been commercialized with 6 private seed sector companies for commercial seed production.